raganwald/raganwald.github.com/index.md

 - I've led technical interviews throughout my career and partnered with Talent on initiatives.
 At PagerDuty, I was recognized for using the interview process to close senior hires.
 - As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.
-- I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.<sup id="fnref:pd-growth" role="doc-noteref"><a href="#fn:pd-growth" class="footnote" rel="footnote">8</a></sup>
+- <a id="fnref:pd-growth" role="doc-noteref"/>I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.<sup><a href="#fn:pd-growth" class="footnote" rel="footnote">8</a></sup>

 ---